Weak-Memory Dynamics in Discrete Time

 Our master theorem extends this framework by establishing rigorous conditions for the existence of, and systematic procedures to construct, an effective generator of the lumped dynamics.
 These results apply to broad classes of physical systems, including in particular ones with continuous underlying dynamics.
-Systems such as electronic nano-devices, for example, are typically described by a continuous-time master equation~\cite{seifertStochasticThermodynamicsFluctuation2012, benentiFundamentalAspectsSteadystate2017},

-Here, $p_t = [p^1_t,\dots, p^M_t]^\trans$ is a vector of occupation probabilities, $(\sW_t)_{ij} \geq 0$ is the transition rate from the micro\-state $j$ to the micro\-state $i$, which becomes time dependent under external driving, and $(\sW_t)_{ii} = -\sum_{j\neq i} (\sW_t)_{ji}$ to ensure probability conservation.
-If the driving is periodic, $\sW_{t+\tau} = \sW_t$, Floquet's theorem implies that the stroboscopic vector $P_n = p_{n\tau}$ follows the discrete-time master equation \eqref{eq:ME} with the transition matrix $\sL = \exp_{\mathrm{O}}[\int_0^\tau dt\; \sW_t]$.
-This observation shows that our theory opens a path to systematically derive effective generators for coarse-grained, periodically modulated dynamics, a task that is otherwise difficult to address without additional assumptions on the driving time scale.
+Systems such as electronic nano-devices, for example, are typically described by a continuous-time master equation~\cite{seifertStochasticThermodynamicsFluctuation2012, benentiFundamentalAspectsSteadystate2017}, $\dot{p}_t = \sW_t p_t.$ Here, $p_t = [p^1_t,\dots, p^M_t]^\trans$ is a vector of occupation probabilities, $(\sW_t)_{ij} \geq 0$ is the transition rate from the micro\-state $j$ to the micro\-state $i$, which becomes time dependent under external driving, and $(\sW_t)_{ii} = -\sum_{j\neq i} (\sW_t)_{ji}$ to ensure probability conservation.
+If the driving is periodic, $\sW_{t+\tau} = \sW_t$, Floquet's theorem implies that the stroboscopic vector $P_n = p_{n\tau}$ follows a discrete-time master equation with the transition matrix $\sL = \exp_{\mathrm{O}}[\int_0^\tau dt\; \sW_t]$.
+This observation shows that our theory opens a path to systematically derive effective generators for coarse-grained, periodically modulated dynamics, a task that could not be addressed with the existing weak-memory theory for continuous dynamics, and, more generally, poses a significant challenge without additional assumptions on the driving time scale or the use of uncontrolled approximations \cite{mozgunovCompletelyPositiveMaster2020, nathanUniversalLindbladEquation2020, schnellThereFloquetLindbladian2020, hotzCoarsegrainingMasterEquation2021, moriStrongMarkovDissipation2025}.

-Two remarks are in order before we illustrate this result with a simple example.
+Two remarks are in order before we move on to a simple example.
 First, if $\sL$ is a stochastic matrix, as assumed above, then so is the free generator $\sV$ of the lumped dynamics.
 Consequently, the Perron-Frobenius theorem implies $v\leq 1$ for this entire class of models.
 Second, while we have so far focused on classical Markov jump processes, our conclusions extend directly to open quantum systems with a finite-dimensional Hilbert space, upon replacing probability vectors, transition matrices, and rate matrices by density matrices, quantum channels, and Lindblad generators, respectively.